 - Areas adjacent to yellow curbing or bumpers are no-parking zones

-- Cars with permits may not park in visitor or Robert Graves Gallery areas.
+- Vehicles with permits may not park in visitor or Robert Graves Gallery areas.

 - Disabled vehicles may not be parked on campus for more than 72 hours.
 They will be towed at owner's risk and expense 24 hours after written tow notice.